 Construction of sodC knock-down strain by antisense repression.
 PCR was done using the cDNA library to generate the full-length fragment of sodC with the primers forward 5’- CGCACTAGTATGAGACTTTTATCTGTATTAG -3’ and reverse 5’- GCGAGATCTTTAAAGCAAAGCAAAGATAAT -3’, and a truncated version of sodC with the primers forward 5’- GCGACTAGTGATGGATACTGGTTACTA -3’ and reverse 5’- GCGAGATCTTTAAAGCAAAGCAAAGATAAT -3’.
 PCR products were digested with BglII and SpeI and ligated into the pDM304 vector [3] in the antisense direction. pDM304-antisense-sodC was used to transform Ax2 cells by electroporation and transformants were selected with 10 µg/ml G418.

 Proliferation inhibition assay.
 Cells at 1.5 x 106/ml were cultured with 0, 125 and 150 µM polyphosphate in HL5 for 24 hours and cells were then counted.
 The data were plotted as 100 x (density with polyphosphate – 1.5 x 106/ ml) / (density with no added polyphosphate – 1.5 x 106/ ml).
+Data were analyzed by t-test using Prism 7 (Graphpad, La Jolla, CA).
+Significance was defined as p < 0.05.

 1. Fey P, Dodson RJ, Basu S, Chisholm RL.
 One stop shop for everything Dictyostelium: dictyBase and the Dicty Stock Center in 2012.
 In: Dictyostelium Discoideum Protocols, (Ed.^(Eds).Springer 59-92 (2013).